Tellus/events-by-webhook/README.md

 ```

-CENTRAL and LEAF2 should print
+CENTRAL and LEAF2 should repeatedly print
 ```
 Some event happened!
 ```

-while LEAF should print
+while LEAF should repeatedly print
 ```
 CENTRAL sent an event.
 ```

-*Note: due to the unreliable timing of process execution and data transmission, the order of events may be wrong or an event might not be "seen" because the listener wasn't registered before the emission.
-The code examples show the PRINCIPLE of setting up the system, not a solid working example :-)*

 ### Replacing EventEmitter.